 The bill, H.B.
-No. 395, proposes amendments to the Texas Health and Safety Code regarding exceptions to laws prohibiting abortion.
-A significant addition is the introduction of Subsection (b-1) to Section 170A.002, which allows for exceptions when a pregnancy results from sexual assault or aggravated sexual assault, without requiring the pregnant patient to file a police report, provide forensic evidence, or pursue prosecution of the alleged offense.
-Additionally, the heading of Section 171.205 is changed to "EXCEPTIONS" from "EXCEPTION FOR MEDICAL EMERGENCY," and a new Subsection (a-1) is added to clarify that certain sections do not apply to abortions performed under the exceptions provided by Section 170A.002.
+No. 395, proposes amendments to the Texas Health and Safety Code regarding exceptions to existing abortion laws.
+It introduces a new exception in Section 170A.002, allowing for abortions if the pregnant patient indicates that the pregnancy resulted from sexual assault or aggravated sexual assault, without requiring them to file a police report, provide forensic evidence, or pursue prosecution.
+Additionally, the heading of Section 171.205 is changed to "EXCEPTIONS" from "EXCEPTION FOR MEDICAL EMERGENCY," and a new subsection (a-1) is added to clarify that certain sections do not apply to abortions performed under the exceptions provided by Section 170A.002.

-The bill also includes amendments to Section 171.206(b) and Section 171.207(b), which clarify that the subchapter does not authorize legal action against a pregnant patient for abortions performed in violation of the subchapter and does not repeal other abortion regulations.
-Furthermore, Chapter 6-1/2 of Title 71, Revised Statutes, is repealed entirely.
+The bill also makes several amendments to existing sections, including clarifying that the subchapter does not authorize legal action against a pregnant patient for abortions performed in violation of the subchapter.
+It repeals Chapter 6-1/2 of Title 71, which previously regulated abortion, and ensures that the new provisions do not limit the enforceability of other abortion-related laws.
 The bill is set to take effect immediately upon receiving a two-thirds vote from both houses or on September 1, 2025, if that vote is not achieved.

 Statutes affected: Introduced: Health and Safety Code 171.205, Health and Safety Code 171.206, Health and Safety Code 171.207 (Health and Safety Code 171)